Jeff-04/Scholarship_system/README.md

 <img src="Images/smart.jpg" alt="SMART" style="width: 75%;">
 Simple Multi Attribute Rating Technique (SMART) is a method multi-criteria decision making developed by Edward in 1997.
 This multi-criteria decision-making technique is based on the theory that each alternative consists of a number of criteria that have values and each criterion has a weight that describes how important it is compared to other criteria

+The data used in this smart has the same columns as in svm, the difference is that in this smart each column has its own weight value.
+This weight will be calculated by the smart model.
+The following are the weights for each dataset column:
+1. Kartu Indonesia Pintar (KIP): 40%
+2. Penghasilan Orang Tua: 10%
+3. Status Orang Tua Siswa: 30%
+4. Data Kemiskinan Dinas Sosial: 20%

 Live Demo : https://jeff-04-seminar-tematik-beasiswa-main-hno1py.streamlit.app/